splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 ------------------------------------------------------------------

 To avoid overlapping configurations across other deployments of the same application, use defined deployment environments.
 For details about defining deployment environments, see :ref:`apm-environments`.

 You can also define teams, functions, and other tags to further utilize APM data filtering, for example, database name or frontend application name.

-You can use the standard method to add attributes to a trace of span using the OpenTelemetry environment variables: OTel_RESOURCE_ATTRIBUTES.
-For details on adding attributes, see :new-page::`<https://github.com/splunk/observability-workshop/blob/main/content/en/resources/otel_tagging.md#best-practices-for-creating-custom-attributes>`.
+You can use the standard method to add attributes to a trace of span using the OpenTelemetry environment variables.
 For more information on how to add context to spans tags, see :ref:`apm-add-context-trace-span`.

 .. _best-libraries: